zyegfryed/monitoring/README.md

 Method  DELETE /bucket/_design/design-doc/_view/view-name

-In the consolidation code: bucket='default', design-doc='dev_byid', and view-name='by_id'
+In the consolidation code: bucket='default', design-doc='dev_stratuslab', and view-name='by_id'

 The map function: